Adjective Mastery Through Shared Writing & More

-In my classroom we’ve been working on adjectives.
-Last week we had a few mini-lessons regarding adjectives that ended with the kiddos demonstrating their adjective schema by completing a couple adjective activities.
+In my classroom, we’ve been working on adjectives.
+Last week we had a few mini-lessons regarding adjectives that ended with the kiddos demonstrating their adjective schema by completing a couple of adjective activities.

 Since it’s the beginning of the school year, we’ve been talking a lot about responsibility, character, The Golden Rule, and emotions.
 Pairing all of these social study concepts with adjectives makes a whole lot of sense.

-Our lessons included reading plenty of books and lots of adjective discussion.
+Our lessons included reading plenty of books and lots of adjective discussions.

 We read Lilly’s Purple Plastic Purse…

 This book is absolutely PERFECT for discussing adjectives.
 Kevin Henkes uses plenty of memorable and descriptive adjectives in this story.